 Kent's Heritage Railways

-Many of the heritage stations are close to mainline stations, so visitors can travel into or across the county using Southeastern’s network of fast trains before kicking back for a memorable trip into Kent’s history.
+All of Kent’s heritage stations are close to mainline stations, some even share the same station, so visitors can travel in to or across the county using Southeastern’s network of fast trains before changing pace and stepping aboard a heritage train for a memorable trip into Kent’s history.